goalsgame/ueimporter/README.md

 If you plan do do active development of `ueimporter` it's more convenient to install in editable/development mode.
-This way `pip` installs thin wrappers in it's registry that simply forwards all invocations to the code in your git repository.
+This way `pip` installs thin wrappers in its registry that simply forwards all invocations to the code in your git repository.

 Again, from your git repo root